-We all know how to boil and make some broth, for Pho, it’s similar with a few additional steps.
+We all know how to boil and make some broth, for Pho, it’s similar to a few additional steps.
 Basically you boil a large and deep stockpot of water over high heat before adding the primed bones and a little salt.
 This will allow little to none of the blood sipping out from the bone/meat bits.

-For the Pho touching, roast some onion (I used both white and red onion), shallot and a slice of ginger-smashed for a couple minutes just to bring their aromatic out.
-Red onions makes the broth seem clearer, plus give a nice aroma, but don’t throw too much.
+For the Pho touching, roast some onion (I used both white and red onion), shallot, and a slice of ginger-smashed for a couple of minutes just to bring their aromatic out.
+Red onions make the broth seem clearer, plus give a nice aroma, but don’t throw too much.
 Throw them into your stockpot and adjust to simmering, hence start the stocking process.
 I remember reading somewhere about adding fish sauce or some sort of seasoning, well, DON’T do that.
 It’ll give a sour taste.

-Also if you want to cook some of the well done beef/tendon, you could add them to this stock pot too, just remember to soak & blanch them like the bones in the above steps.
+Also if you want to cook some of the well-done beef/tendon, you could add them to this stockpot too, just remember to soak & blanch them like the bones in the above steps.

 Prepare the Spice pouch

-All Vietnamese or Oriental market should carry all the spice needed for Pho with a nice pouch and cotton string.
+All Vietnamese or Oriental markets should carry all the spice needed for Pho with a nice pouch and cotton string.
 The content is vastly different between packages, but the major should have included cinnamon stick, cloves, star anise, ginger, fennel seed, coriander seed, etc. If you decide to get one of the pre-packaged, look for the one that is packaged in either Vietnam for authentic flavor.
 Stay away from any packs that contain ground ingredient/powder cause you may never know what in them, plus it impossible to do a little priming with those too.